-Referrals for an independent medical examination are only to be made when one or more of the questions outlined in "reasons for referral" on page 5 of the Guidelines on Independent Medical Examinations and Reports cannot be obtained from the treating medical practitioner or from the assessor who completed a report on level of permanent impairment.
+Referrals for an independent medical examination are only to be made when one or more of the questions outlined in "reasons for referral" on page 5 of the Guidelines on Independent Medical Examinations and Reports are sought.

 The offer of payment to the injured worker must be in accordance with a properly completed report by a trained assessor of permanent impairment.
 If there is more than one way to assess the level of impairment the more beneficial result is to be chosen.
 (See paragraph 3.5 in the WorkCover Guides for the evaluation of permanent impairment).